radzionc/increaser/prompts/context.md

 The user can change focus project or task during the session.
 If the user changes the project, the session will be split into a new one for the new project.

+When changing projects Increaser will automatically set a task the user worked on last time for that project.
+If the user didn't work on any task for that project, there will be no task selected.

 While the user will primarily track their work through focus sessions, they can also track time by manually adding a focus session from the side timeline on the focus page.
 There, they can also edit and delete existing sessions.

 ## Goals